akl73/cleaning_data/README.md

 In the next step the summary data set is produced from the tidy data set - means of all variables grouped by activity and subjectid.

-In the last step both data sets are saved to the txt files:
+In the last step the summary data set is saved to the txt file: activity_summary.txt
-* the tidy data set to activity_data.txt
-* the summary data set to activity_summary.txt

 More information on transforms performed can be found in CodeBook.md and also there are comments in run_analysis.R.